dsccommunity/SharePointDsc/SharePointDsc/DSCResources/MSFT_SPFarm/Readme.md

 DeveloperDashboard can be specified as "On", "Off" and (only when using SharePoint 2013) to "OnDemand".

+ApplicationCredentialKey is used to set the application credential key on the local server, which is used by certain features to encrypt and decrypt passwords.
+The application credential key will only be set during initial farm creation and when joining the farm.
+The ApplicationCredentialKey needs to be the same on each server in the farm.
+ApplicationCredentialKey is only supported for SharePoint 2019.

 NOTE:
 When using SharePoint 2016 and later and enabling the Developer Dashboard, please make sure you also provision the Usage and Health service application